Euro rescue fund to get new chief as its old glory fades

 BRUSSELS (AP) — A contest to lead Europe's financial rescue fund is drawing to a close with the spotlight on three candidates.
 But a question that has hung over the monthslong race looks certain to persist: Will the winner have enough to do despite fresh economic shocks?

-Finance ministers from the 19 countries that share the euro currency could decide Thursday in Luxembourg on a successor to Germany’s Klaus Regling as managing director of the European Stability Mechanism, created during the eurozone debt crisis a decade ago.
-They also could postpone the decision until July.
+Finance ministers from the 19 countries that share the euro currency met Thursday in Luxembourg but held off on picking a successor to Germany’s Klaus Regling as managing director of the European Stability Mechanism, created during the eurozone debt crisis a decade ago.
+No new date has been set for a decision.

 In the running to become the fund’s second-ever head are two former finance ministers, Pierre Gramegna of Luxembourg and Joao Leao of Portugal, plus a senior European Commission official from Italy, Marco Buti.

-One will take over in October for a five-year term as the European Stability Mechanism faces a paradox.
+One will take over in October for a five-year term as the ESM faces a paradox.

 It rescued a handful of vulnerable countries with emergency aid and kept the European single currency intact during the 2010-2015 debt crisis.
 But the ESM became politically stigmatized because of its link with financially troubled nations and with belt-tightening that was a condition for the bailouts.